JuliaMath/Roots.jl/docs/src/roots.md

 ![](newton.svg)

-Even with real graphics, only a few of the steps are discernible, as the function's relative maximum causes a trap for this algorithm.
+Graphically only a few of the steps are discernible, as the function's relative maximum causes a trap for this algorithm.
 Starting to the right of the relative minimum--nearer the zero--would avoid this trap.
 The default method employs a trick to bounce out of such traps, though it doesn't